ATLANTIDOC – International Documentary Film Festival of Uruguay

 BEST IBERO-AMERICAN DOCUMENTARY AWARD, Eduardo Coutinho Award.

-BEST FIRST OPERA PRIZE, Kristina Konrad Award.
+BEST DEBUT FILM AWARD, Kristina Konrad Award.

-BEST URUGUAYAN DOCUMENTARY IN CONSTRUCTION AWARD, Ronald Melzer Award.
-SIGNIS AWARD for the best documentary of the festival, María Blanca Pígola Award.
+SIGNIS AWARD for best documentary at the festival, María Blanca Pigola Award.

-The presentations of the selected documentaries will be in movie theaters or streaming platforms or television channels, geo-referenced to Uruguay only and in agreement with the producer or distributor of the work.
+The selected documentaries will be screened in movie theaters, on streaming platforms, or on television channels, georeferenced to Uruguay only and in agreement with the producer or distributor of the work.
+The Festival Organization will decide on the programming schedule and the dates and times of each film's screening, taking into account the audiences of each screening venue.